Avatar photo

 In the ideal scenario, you get to own the stock at a lower cost… and collect the premium, too—a win-win.

-In time (such as in one year in the table below), this ideal scenario would give you a significant advantage over buying the stock outright.
+In time, this ideal scenario would give you a significant advantage over buying the stock outright.

-All put sellers will benefit from a simple rule: Never sell a put on a stock you don’t want to own
+Just remember: Never sell a put on a stock you don’t want to own.

 Do your homework, and don’t sell a put based on a high premium.
-Stay conservative… and keep your price target and risks in mind.
+Stay conservative… and keep your price target in mind.

-And remember: Selling a cash-covered put is not a market hedge—it’s a strategy that allows you to take advantage of a moderate pullback in the short-term and a bull run thereafter… or to earn income if the stock marches in place.
+The bottom line: Selling a cash-covered put allows you to take advantage of a moderate pullback in the short-term and a bull run thereafter… or to earn income if the stock marches in place.

 This is a smart, conservative way to both generate income… and purchase stocks you wanted to own at a discount.